 Applicants to the MSPH in International Health apply directly to one of these four concentrations with the same deadline, program structure, and funding.
-Students may complete the field placement in domestic or international settings, and can complete the MSPH in 1.5 - 2 years.
+Students complete the required practicum experience in domestic or international settings, and can complete the MSPH in 1.5 - 2 years

 MSPH graduates go to work for bilateral/multilateral health organizations, non-profits, or governmental/non-governmental public health institutions, or pursue doctoral or medical degrees.